emilrules/LavendAid/README.md

-# LavendAid - ALERT
+# LavendAid A.L.E.R.T 🚨

 ## Overview
 LavendAid is dedicated to leveraging innovative technology and research to prevent sexual violence in communities.
-ALERT is their first product, a locket that triggers an emergency app on an iPhone when the user is in danger.
+Our mission is to raise awareness, provide aid, and promote accountability.
+A.L.E.R.T, our flagship product, is a discreet locket designed to trigger an emergency response on an iPhone when the user is in danger.

 ## Goals
-- Introduce different technologies around campuses to create a safe space for everyone.
-- Utilize scientific research to ensure effectiveness of projects.
-- Provide a quick and discreet way for users to alert their emergency contacts, record evidence, and request help in dangerous situations.
+LavendAid aims to introduce diverse technologies on campuses to create safe spaces for everyone.
+We prioritize effectiveness through scientific research to ensure the projects we introduce are impactful.
+A.L.E.R.T provides a quick and discreet way for users to alert their emergency contacts, record evidence, and request help in dangerous situations.

 ## Specifications
-- ALERT is a locket passive communication tag using 13.56 MHz frequency waves to communicate with iPhones.
-- When tapped with an iPhone, it activates a shortcut that:
+A.L.E.R.T is a passive communication locket that utilizes 13.56 MHz frequency waves to communicate with active devices capable of receiving data and executing programmed instructions.
+When tapped with an unlocked iPhone preloaded with specific instructions, an app is triggered to perform the following actions:

+### General Section
-  - Sends messages and emails to emergency contacts with the user's location.
+- 📲 **Emergency Alert:** Notifies designated emergency contacts via message and email, providing the user's location.
-  - Records a video of the situation and sends it to emergency contacts.
+- 🎥 **Video Recording:** Records a video using the front camera, sending it to emergency contacts.
-  - Adjusts phone settings to conserve battery and minimize distractions.
+- 🔋 **Phone Optimization:** Adjusts phone settings to conserve battery and minimize distractions.
-  - Updates the user's location to emergency contacts every 90 seconds until stopped or battery runs out.
+- 📍 **Continuous Location Updates:** Sends location updates to emergency contacts every 90 seconds until deactivated or battery depletion.

-## Detailed Section
+### Detailed Section
-1. **Vibration Notification**: Alerts user that the process has started.
-2. **Airplane Mode Off, Low Power Mode On**: Ensures phone can send/receive data and conserves battery.
+- 📳 **Vibration Confirmation:** Indicates successful tap connection to the user.
+- ⚡ **Power Management:** Enables low power mode while ensuring connectivity.
-3. **Battery Check and Connectivity**: Adjusts network settings based on battery level to conserve power.
+- 🔋 **Battery Check:** Adjusts network settings based on battery level to optimize power usage.
-4. **Music Paused, Brightness Reduced**: Minimizes distractions or alerts to the attacker.
-5. **Initial Location Saved**: Stores user's initial location for reference.
-6. **Photo Capture**: Takes a photo with the back camera for clarity.
+- 🎵 **Distraction Minimization:** Pauses media playback and adjusts screen brightness.
+- 🌐 **Location Acquisition:** Captures initial location and takes a photo using the back camera.
-7. **Alert Message and Email**: Informs emergency contacts of danger, includes location and photo.
+- 📧 **Emergency Notification:** Sends text and email alerts to emergency contacts with location and photo.
-8. **Wait 90 Seconds**: Allows time for user to move or escape.
-9. **Distance Calculation**: Checks if user has moved from initial location.
-10. **Location Update if Moved**: Notifies emergency contacts of user's new location if moved.
-11. **Status Update if Not Moved**: Informs emergency contacts if user remains stationary.
-12. **Repetition for 150 Minutes**: Continuously updates emergency contacts until stopped or battery depleted.
+- ⏳ **Interval Wait:** Delays action to allow user movement.
+- 🚶 **Location Tracking:** Calculates distance moved within 90 seconds and updates emergency contacts accordingly.
+- 🔁 **Continual Updates:** Runs for approximately 150 minutes to provide continuous updates until deactivated.

 ## Future Improvements
-- Optimization for Android using NFC Tools or Trigger app for similar shortcut creation.
+- 📱 **Android Compatibility:** Explore integration with NFC Tools or Trigger app for similar functionality on Android devices.
-- Personalized setup tag for individuals preloaded with their contacts for automation when a "safe person" brings their phone in contact with the tag.
+- 🚶‍♂️ **Walk-home Services Integration:** Notify walk-home services during working hours.
+- 🛡️ **Campus Security Notifications:** Alert campus security for periodic checks after activation.
+- 🗺️ **Auto Navigation:** Provide navigation to the nearest Blue-light location for added safety.